-The illustration, from Charles Henry Lane's book "Rabbits, Cats and Cavies" (1903) is a portrait of a Mexican Hairless Cat called "Jesuit" that belonged to the Hon.
+The above illustration, from Charles Henry Lane's book "Rabbits, Cats and Cavies" (1903) is a portrait of a Mexican Hairless Cat called "Jesuit" that belonged to the Hon.
 Mrs McLaren Morrison.
 It was the only specimen the author had been shown and he believed it to be the only one ever exhibited in England.
-Most likely this was Nellie, bought as a pet and exhibited under a different name.
+A lot of digging around in archives indicates that Jesuit was probably a random mutation, because Nellie was too valuable to leave the USA.
+SMrs.
+McLaren Morrison collected curious cats and would have snapped up any hairless cat to be found (this lady later became a cat hoarder).
 Sadly, the Mexican Hairless was lost through lack of a breeding programme.
 There was reputedly a pair in Europe, but whether these were genuine Mexican Hairless or a new mutation was unproven.
 In 2006, it was claimed that new examples of the Mexican Hairless had been found.
 This remains to be confirmed.
 A true Mexican Hairless cat grows a ridge of fur along the spine in winter.

 Also in 1902, a breeder of blue Persians wrote to the magazine "Our Cats" that his cat "named Flossie had five most beautiful kittens, two light, three dark, with splendid heads.
 These all had lovely coats, but suddenly we found in the nest a perfectly light-blue kitten, all wrinkles, with a face like a monkey.
 The skin is blue, perfectly smooth and clean."
 Most likely the kitten did not surive long, or may even have been destroyed (at that time, the fate of most kittens that did not meet the standard).
 There have since been anecdotal reports of hairlessness occurring in Persians.